codeforbielefeld/teuto-moisture-map-python/services/tmm-api/Readme.md

 It's easiest to use the top level docker compose setup using `docker compose up --build`.

 Otherwise run `docker build -t tmm-api . && docker run <set environment> -p 5000:5000 -it tmm-api` to build an run the service inside docker.

+Alternatively use buildpacks to build the docker image `pack build tmm-api --buildpack paketo-buildpacks/python`.